jenniferp1/usg_tutorials/README.md

 [3.
 Course Contents](#Course-Contents) <br>

 ## Introduction
-This repository contains tutorials I developed for a series of courses I developed to introduce non-technical individuals to Python.
+This repository contains tutorials I developed for a series of courses to introduce non-technical individuals to Python.
 The training series increases in complexity moving from introduction to more itermediate and finally to some advanced examples of what can be done with Python.
 Each level of traning is found on a different branch that can be cloned or downloaded.

 ## Getting Started
 *The instructions below assume you already have anaconda installed.
 If not, follow the instructions here* <a href="https://docs.anaconda.com/anaconda/install/">anaconda installation instructions</a>